-Mary Taylor was born in Devonport, Auckland in 1948.
-She was educated at Auckland University, Teachers College and later, Massey University.
+Taylor was educated at Auckland University Teachers College and later, Massey University.
 She was formerly a teacher and has worked as a professional artist since 1983.

 Taylor has successfully exhibited throughout New Zealand and abroad since her first exhibition in 1979 and is appreciated as one of New Zealand’s leading printmakers.
 Her work is in corporate and private collections throughout New Zealand and internationally.